Koha-Community/kohadocs/source/cron_jobs.rst

 Does: truncates the sessions table, cleans out old zebraqueue entries, action logs and staged MARC files.

+See http://schema.koha-community.org/ for the Koha database schema.

+    **PARAMETERS**
+    -  --del-exp-selfreg
+       Delete expired self registration accounts (accounts that haven't been upgraded from the 'temporary' category) from the borrowers table.
+       The number of days for expiry is set in the ref:`PatronSelfRegistrationExpireTemporaryAccountsDelay` system preference.
+       The temporary patron category is set in the ref:`PatronSelfRegistrationDefaultCategory` system preference.

+    -  --del-unv-selfreg DAYS
+       Delete all unverified self registrations in borrower_modifications older than DAYS.

+    -  --deleted-catalog DAYS
+       Purge bibliographic records deleted more than DAYS days ago from tables deletedbiblio, deletedbiblio_metadata, deletedbiblioitems and deleteditems.

+    -  --deleted-patrons DAYS
+       Purge patrons deleted more than DAYS days ago from the deletedborrowers table.

+    -  --fees DAYS
+       Purge entries in the accountlines table older than DAYS days, where the amountoutstanding is 0 or NULL.
+       In the case of --fees, DAYS must be greater than or equal to 1.

+    -  -h|--help
+       Get help message

+    -  --import DAYS
+       Purge entries from import tables older than DAYS days.
+       This includes import_batches, import_biblios, import_items,
+       import_record_matches and import_records.
+       In import_batches, the batches that are the result of Z39.50 searches are removed with the --z3950 parameter.
+       Defaults to 60 days if no days specified.

+    -  --list-invites  DAYS
+       Purge (unaccepted) list share invites from the virtualshelfshares table older than DAYS days
+       Defaults to 14 days if no days specified.

+    -  --logs DAYS
+       Purge entries from the action_logs table older than DAYS days.
+       Defaults to 180 days if no days specified.

+    -  -m|--mail DAYS
+       Purge entries from the message_queue table that are older than DAYS days.
+       Defaults to 30 days if no days specified.

+    -  --merged
+       Purge completed entries from the need_merge_authorities table.

+    -  --oauth-tokens
+       Delete expired OAuth2 tokens

+    -  --old-issues DAYS
+       Purge checkouts returned more than DAYS days ago from the old_issues table.

+    -  --old-reserves DAYS
+       Purge holds more than DAYS old from the old_reserves table.

+    -  --restrictions DAYS
+       Purge patrons restrictions from the borrower_debarments table expired since more than DAYS days.
+       Defaults to 30 days if no days specified.

+    -  --all-restrictions
+       Purge all expired patrons restrictions from the borrower_debarments table.

+    -  --searchhistory DAYS
+       Purge entries from the search_history table older than DAYS days.
+       Defaults to 30 days if no days specified

+    -  --sessions
+       Purge the sessions table.
+       If you use this while users are logged into Koha, they will have to reconnect.

+    -  --sessdays DAYS
+       Purge only sessions older than DAYS days.

+    -  --statistics DAYS
+       Purge entries from the statistics tables that are more than DAYS days old.

+    -  --temp-uploads
+       Delete temporary uploads from the uploaded_files table older than the number of days specified in the :ref:`UploadPurgeTemporaryFilesDays` system preference.

+    -  --temp-uploads-days DAYS
+       Override the :ref:`UploadPurgeTemporaryFilesDays` system preference value.

+    -  --transfers DAYS
+       Purge transfers completed more than DAYS days ago from the branchtransfers table.

+    -  --unique-holidays DAYS
+       Delete all unique holidays from the special_holidays table older than DAYS

+    -  --uploads-missing FLAG
+       Delete upload records for missing files when FLAG is true, count them otherwise

+    -  -v|--verbose
+       verbose mode

+    -  --zebraqueue DAYS
+       Purge completed zebraqueue entries older than DAYS days.
+       Defaults to 30 days if no days specified.

+    -  --z3950
+       Purge records from import tables that are the result of Z39.50 searches.
+       To purge all other import information, see the --import parameter above.

 .. _cron-share-usage-stats-label:

 Share usage stats